 Mabuasehube is the forgotten land of Botswana and the Kalahari.
-Nowadays it forms part of the Transfrontier cross-border conservation initiative between South Africa and Botswana.
-The vast landscape and red sand are surrounding the dunes and the pans of Mabuasehube.
+It forms part of the Transfrontier cross-border conservation initiative between South Africa and Botswana.
+The vast landscape and red sand surround the dunes and the pans of Mabuasehube.

 The wildlife corridors around this park are open for animals for free-roaming.
 This freedom makes the mabua experience even more enjoyable.
 It knows that animals live the way they should.

-Two spoor sandy roads, Terminalia’s, Camelthorns and Kalahari apple leave, is familiar in this part of the world.
+Two spoor sandy roads, Terminalia’s, Camelthorns and Kalahari apple leave, are familiar in this world.
 Some of the largest gemsbok herds and the ever so shy Eland herds are common in Mabua.
 The wild camping sites offer an actual shelter, and mostly you have to carry your water.
 All your rubbish must leave the park with your vehicle.
-So in general, precisely what our adventure travellers seek.
+So, in general, precisely what our adventure travellers seek.
 Basic wild camping facilities are what you will find in Mabua.

-I can advise that adequate preparation and some planning are important before you visit Mabua.
-It is essential to have a trustworthy vehicle, enough fuel for the length of stay.
+I can advise that adequate preparation and planning are essential before visiting Mabua.
+It is vital to have a reliable vehicle with enough fuel for the length of stay.
 Make sure you plan your meals and acquire firewood when entering the park.
-If you are running fridges in your camper, I will suggest one or two solar panels.
-These solar panels will just add a level of comfort to enjoy a cold drink on a hot Kalahari day.
+If you are running fridges in your camper, I suggest one or two solar panels.
+These solar panels will add a level of comfort to enjoy a cold drink on a hot Kalahari day.

 Decide on your length of stay, plan your game drives and routes.
-Make sure that your tyres are at the correct air pressure also your trailer.
+Ensure that your tyres are at the correct air pressure and your trailer.
 The proper air pressure in your tyres enables a softer ride and do not damage the sandy tracks.
 Please adhere to 40 – 50 km per hour inside the park.
-Plan your exit route from the park.
-Make sure you have dustproof camera covers and enough SD cards and charge in your system.
+Plan your exit route from the garden.
+Ensure you have dustproof camera covers and enough SD cards and charge in your system.

-Something I always carry besides, Duct Tape, Tinfoil, Wire and a leatherman is charcoal tablets.
+Besides Duct Tape, Tinfoil, Wire and leatherman, I always carry charcoal tablets.
 Along with the charcoal tablets, ant-inflammatory and Allerjex or antihistamine.
-I find that these are essential along with Bicarbonate Soda, good coffee and some super glue.
+These are essential, along with Bicarbonate Soda, good coffee and some super glue.
 Never forget the cable ties and some shade cover.

-These visits are possible in the night and during the day time.
-There is no need to enhance this as a routine that will follow, and then it is not there anymore.
-It is the wild Kalahari, let us all play to adhere to the protocol so that we can all enjoy this beautiful wilderness.
+These visits are possible at night and during the daytime.
+There is no need to enhance this as a routine that will follow, which is not there anymore.
+It is the wild Kalahari.
+Let us all play to adhere to the protocol so that we can all enjoy this beautiful wilderness.

 The Kalahari and the Black maned Lions are synonymous.
 It is a tremendous experience listening to the calls at night of lions and jackals.
 Do not forget the nightjars and the Hyena.
 Then when you are stumbling across the shy brown hyena drinking water at the dawn or dusk of the day.

 The Kalahari oh the Kalahari.
 Visiting this remote location is a real adventure and an unforgettable experience.
-I do suggest to pack a useful bird guide, insect guide, butterfly guide and take some maps.
+I suggest packing a practical bird guide, insect guide, butterfly guide and taking some maps.
 The old conventional way of map readings adds to your experience.
 You will have to focus on your map and the surroundings.